Part 3: Hammock Camping Myths and Common Mistakes

 Hammock camping is increasing in popularity.
 This is drawing a large number of novice hammock owners - and novice campers - into The Great Out There.
 Unfortunately, this also means thousands of dissatisfied campers.

 In the Part One of this series, we discussed How To Make Your Hammock MORE Comfortable Than A Ground Tent.
 In Part Two, we discussed The Proper Pitch of Your Hammock to Achieve the "Ultimate Hang".
 In this third installment, we want to discuss protecting yourself from the elements.
-Specifically, we want to break the myth that hammocks automatically offer better rain protection.
+Specifically, we want to discuss how to stay dry while hammock camping, and adapting to challenging weather conditions.

 Many people choose hammocks after having bad experiences in ground tents.
 They endured a rainstorm when the tent floor became a bathtub, and everything was soaked.
 Then they had to pack the soggy, muddy mess in the morning.
 That afternoon, they unpacked the wet, stinking pile and erected their noxious home for the night!
 Obviously, hanging your bed high above the ground eliminates this problem!
 Or maybe not…

 Often, solving one problem creates another challenge.
 This is the case with hammocks and the tarps most campers use.
 They have experience of being completely enclosed in a tent.
-But using a flat tarp as a shelter is a new concept.
+But exactly how to stay dry when hammock camping requires some experience.
 While you have a thin covering of fabric overhead, the wind and rain can come from any direction.
 The idea of providing shelter from rain isn’t helped by the sales images most brands feature.
 It’s possible that the marketing department has never been hammock camping or slept under a tarp during driving rain!

 The diagram below shows the increased coverage of a slightly larger 10’ x 8’ tarp.
 Note that the ridgeline length is now 12.8 feet, allowing it to extend about 1-foot beyond the ends of the hammock.